Tmthetom/Car_dashboard_simulator/README.md

-# Show car dashboard values from GAME on REAL dashboard from car, using Arduino.
+# Show values from virtual dashboard from GAME on REAL dashboard from car, using Arduino.